StuartJO/FasterMatchingIndex/README.md

 ![Box plots showing the time to generate 100 networks with the code and new code.
 The new code shows a significant advantage](./images/MatchingDemo2.svg)

 A fourfold speed-up is pretty good!
-You can also see that the result (as determined by model fit AKA the energy function) is practically the same.
+You can also see that the result (as determined by model fit AKA the energy function) is the same.

 ## Ok, how does this change as a factor of the size of the network and the number of edges being requested?